ZerBea/hcxdumptool/README.md

 No support for a third party driver which is not part of the official kernel (https://www.kernel.org/) <br /> Report related issues to the site, from which you downloaded the driver

-No support for a driver which doesn't support monitor and packet injection, native - if you need this features, do a request on www.kernel.org
+No support for a driver which doesn't support monitor and packet injection, native <br /> If you need this features, do a request on www.kernel.org

 Not recommended WiFi chipsets: